Join the fastest-growing Food community on Pinterest

 SOME VARIATIONS

-If you want to make them healthier, you can use whole wheat flour instead of all-purpose flour.
+If you want to make them better, you can use whole wheat flour instead of all-purpose flour.
 You can also reduce the sugar or use honey.
 Adding fruit on top makes them sweet without too much sugar.
 You can also add nuts for crunch and more nutrition.

 FAQ